VFPX/Thor/Docs/NewsItems/Item_47.md

 ![](Images/Item_47_oAppDotoStar.png)

-* Example #4 handles a different issue, where an object can referenced with different (yet very similar) names.
+* Example #4 handles a different issue, where an object can be referenced with different (yet very similar) names.

 ![](Images/Item_47_oNAVSQL.png)

     - `ThisForm.oNAVSQL`